KevinAst/MyWeb/FireWithin/TheChosen.md

         <a href="https://the-chosen.fandom.com/wiki/Akiva" target="_blank">... more</a>
       </p>
       <p>
-  Akiva is a fictional character created for The Chosen.
+  Akiva was uniquely created for The Chosen.
 While there were many Pharisees in Capernaum during the time of Jesus, Akiva is not mentioned in the Bible.
       </p>